Sohailm25/muhasabAI/docs/privacy_policy.md

 If you have any questions about this Privacy Policy, please contact us at:

-- Email: privacy@muhasabai.com
+- Email: privacy@sahabai.com
 - Address: [Your Physical Address]

 ## Last Updated

-This Privacy Policy was last updated on [Current Date].
+This Privacy Policy was last updated on 05/06/2025